DICE-UNC/jargon/README.md

 #### Support for ILIKE case insensitive where classes #254

 UserAO and UserGroupAO now provide search by name signatures that can support case-insensitive queries

+#### add candidate rule engine listing #264

+Added the ability to list available rule engines to RuleProcessingAO to support irule -a functionality.
+This lists the configured rule engines on the target iRODS server